amplication/docs/docs/plugins/plugin-events/create-entity-controller-spec.md

 This default object with the available parameters can be found here https://github.com/amplication/amplication/blob/next/packages/amplication-data-service-generator/src/server/resource/test/create-controller-spec.ts#L60

 You can manipulate the object by adding new values, or replacing existing values that will be used in the template when creating the controller spec file.

 ### entityServiceModulePath:
 The path to the `entity` service module

 ### entityControllerModulePath:
 The path to the `entity` controller module

 ### entityControllerBaseModulePath:
 The path to the `entity` service base module

 ### controllerId
 The Identifier of the controller that is used as the class name.
 For example, CustomerController

-### servicId
+### serviceId
 The Identifier of the service that is used as the class name.
 For example, CustomerService